repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### There may not be two Classifiers named

-* It is also not permitted to have multiple Classifiers with the same name in EMF ecore models.
-Since the Classifiers are important model components to be instanciated or modified and stored in an arbitrary model in the model versioning systems such as git whenever needed, they should also be unique based on the standards of OMG like: having unique names, unique features, unique properties and so on, not to make any confusion or conflict.
+* It not permitted to have multiple Classifiers (EClass, EDataType) with the same name in the same package of an Ecore model.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie62.PNG" target="_blank">